-You can install a firewall to limit access to your server, or remove all unused software on your system.
-Before you remove all unused services and daemons, or ascertain which services and daemons are unused, you can enable a firewall to prevent unwanted access.
-For more information on the ports that cPanel & WHM need to have open to function properly, read our Tips to Make Your Server More Secure documentation.
+Before you remove all unused services and daemons or disable unused services and daemons, you can enable a firewall to prevent unwanted access.
+For more information on the ports that cPanel & WHM requires to function properly, read our Tips to Make Your Server More Secure documentation.

-These ports are for all services that cPanel & WHM can use.
-You may use all of these services or other services and should adjust your rules accordingly.
+You may use all of these services or other services, and you should adjust your rules accordingly.

-Set a cron job to disable your firewall every five minutes when you test your rules, or you may be locked out of your server.
+Set a cron job to disable your firewall every five minutes when you test your rules, or your server may lock you out.

-It is important that you run the latest stable versions of the software on your system to ensure that it is patched for any security issues to which past versions may be susceptible.
+We strongly recommend that you run the latest stable versions of the software on your system to ensure that it contains patches for any security issues.
 Be aware of updates for the following: